Understanding the Role of Social Media in Marketing

 BMW - Utilizing Facebook to promote their 1-Series Road Trip and they have created a Rampenfest Page for fans.

-As you can see we have adult beverage companies, exotic automobile manufacturers, pastry shops and our President using social media tool, it's not too hard to figure out that there is something to it.
+As you can see we have adult beverage companies, exotic automobile manufacturers, pastry shops, and our President using social media tools.
+It's not too hard to see that there is something to it.

 What role should it play in your marketing?
-As most of you know our view of marketing is it's a tool we use to inform consumers about our products, who we are and what we offer.
+Marketing is a tool we use to inform consumers about our products, who we are, and what we offer.
 Social media does that.
 Here is how:

 - We can use social media to provide an identity to who we are and the products or services that we offer.